sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 ![Image:coregister_new2.png](/assets/images/coregister_new2.png)

 If you want to retain your modifications, press *OK* to update the DIPFIT settings window.
 This will display the resulting Talairach transformation matrix in the edit box *Matrix to align chan. locs with head model*.
 In this specific case, you may press the *Cancel* button in the coregistration interface since no further alignment was necessary (we performed coregistration for illustrative purposes on a dataset that did not require further alignment).
-Then press *OK* in the DIPFIT settings window and proceed to localization in the next section of the tutorial.
+Then press *Ok* in the DIPFIT settings window and proceed to localization in the next section of the tutorial.

 <u>Note about fiducials:</u> Your channel structure may contain standard